-There are more than a dozen waterfalls in Shenandoah National Park that can be reached by way of hiking trails.
+More than a dozen spectacular waterfalls in Shenandoah National Park can be reached by way of hiking trails.
 The majority are accessible via Skyline Drive.

 Overall Run Falls is the tallest waterfall in the park, standing proud at 93 feet tall.
 However, Dark Hollow Falls is Shenandoah’s most visited waterfall.

 Hikes to incredible waterfalls range from an easy 1.3-mile out-and-back hike to Lands Run Falls to a strenuous 8.8-mile loop hike to see Whiteoak Canyon Falls.

 Some of the most popular waterfalls at Shenandoah National Park have swimming holes, like South River Falls.
 Some even have caves, like Hazel Falls.

 Several hikes allow you to see two popular waterfalls, like the loop hike that includes Jones Run Falls and Doyles River Falls.
 Gorgeous.

 A second popular loop features Dark Hollow Falls and Rose River Falls.
 As a bonus, this hike is a stone’s throw from snacks and souvenirs at Big Meadows.